philschatz/nextcloud-kubernetes-pi/README.md

 1. turn off the pi
 1. remove the SD card and insert it into a laptop
 1. use the "Disk Utility" to resize the main partition down to around 4Gb.
 If you skip this then the image will be however large your SD card is
-1. run `sudo dd status=progress if=/dev/sdX | gzip > kube-backup.img.gz` where sdX is your SD card.
+1. run `sudo dd status=progress if=/dev/sdX | gzip > cloud-backup.img.gz` where sdX is your SD card.
 Sometimes it is `/dev/mmcblk0`
-1. run `sudo dd status=progress if=/dev/sdX bs=1M count=5120 | gzip > kube-backup.img.gz` to limit the image size to 5GB (assuming you shrunk it in the Disk Utility) https://stackoverflow.com/a/26909977
+1. run `sudo dd status=progress if=/dev/sdX bs=1M count=5120 | gzip > cloud-backup.img.gz` to limit the image size to 5GB (assuming you shrunk it in the Disk Utility) https://stackoverflow.com/a/26909977
 1. resize the partition back to the full size using the "Disk Utility"